Cara O. Frank, L.OM.

 3-4 cloves of garlic

-1/2 C chopped hazelnuts, pine nuts or pumpkin seeds. just don’t use walnuts. too bitter
+1/2 C chopped hazelnuts, pine nuts or pumpkin seeds.
+(I’d avoid walnuts.
+They taste too bitter to me)

 1/2 tsp sea salt